quantiota/AI-Agent-Lab/README.md

 ```

-5. Once the services are up and running, you can access the AI Agent Host interfaces:
+5. Once the services are up and running, you can access the AI Agent Lab interfaces:

 - QuestDB: Visit https://questdb.domain.tld in your web browser.
 - Grafana: Visit https://grafana.domain.tld in your web browser.